murraygm/werners-nomenclature-of-colours/README.md

 * sampling scan quality: rough indication of colour balance (Good, OK, Bad)
 * sampling notes: Note of technique to get colour value

 The text is as close to the book as possible, with caps and oddities.
 Also the 7 column names match to the books table.
 One oddity is Colour 109.
-In the book facsimile I have (based on British Museum's copy) it clearly says 'Olive Brown' but both in the table and in the text.
-However in the Internet Archive scans it says 'Clove Brown' but 'Olive Brown' in the text.
+In the book facsimile I have (based on British Museum's copy) it clearly says 'Olive Brown' both in the table and in the text.
+However, in the Internet Archive scans it says 'Clove Brown' but 'Olive Brown' in the text.

 I added the hex/rbg/hsl sampling values for fun mostly.
 Simple eyedropper samples from Photoshop and not from color corrected scans, just the Internet Archive scans so can seem a little off.